Internals: Build and Cache

 The cache key for a built plugin binary is sha256 of, in order:

-ttsc=${ttscVersion}tsgo=${tsgoVersion}— the resolved@typescript/native-previewversion.platform=${process.platform}/${process.arch}entry=${plugin entry package relative to its go.mod}go=${resolveGoCompilerIdentity(goBinary)}— the resolved Go binary’s file content hash andgo versiontext, not the install path.- Every effective Go build env value in
+ttsc=${ttscVersion}tsgo=${tsgoVersion}: the resolvedtypescriptversion.platform=${process.platform}/${process.arch}entry=${plugin entry package relative to its go.mod}go=${resolveGoCompilerIdentity(goBinary)}: the resolved Go binary’s file content hash andgo versiontext, not the install path.- Every effective Go build env value in

 GO_BUILD_ENV_KEYS:GOOS,GOARCH,GOAMD64,GOARM,GOARM64,GO386,GOMIPS,GOMIPS64,GOPPC64,GORISCV64,GOWASM,GOFLAGS,GOEXPERIMENT,GOFIPS140,GO_EXTLINK_ENABLED,GCCGO,GCCGOTOOLDIR,CGO_ENABLED, the cgo compiler/linker variables,GOTOOLCHAIN, andGOROOTby toolchain-content fingerprint.
 Command-valued cgo settings also include the resolved tool binary identity. - Plugin source-directory hash.
 Skipped paths: